WrestleMania V: Preliminary matches

 The third match was a non-title match between Brutus Beefcake and "The Million Dollar Man" Ted DiBiase, the self-proclaimed Million Dollar Champion.
-It was the first time DiBiase's Million Dollar Championship belt had appeared on pay-per-view.
 Before the match, DiBiase was glad-handed with event sponsor Donald Trump, who was in attendance in the front row.
 Beefcake knocked DiBiase out on the floor before getting back into the ring.
 He pounded on DiBiase, but Virgil caught Beefcake's foot.
-DiBiase hit him a clothesline and applied a chokehold on Beefcake, and followed it up with a Million Dollar Drop for a near-fall.
+DiBiase hit him a clothesline and applied a chokehold on Beefcake, and followed it up with a "Million Dollar Drop" for a near-fall.
 He hit a middle rope diving back elbow drop on Beefcake for another near-fall.
 DiBiase hit him an Irish whip and had an inside cradle pinfall attempt on Beefcake.
 He tried to hit a vertical suplex on Beefcake, but Beefcake countered it into a hanging suplex.
-DiBiase applied a Million Dollar Dream on Beefcake, who grabbed the ropes.
-He slammed DiBiase's face in the corner and applied a Barber's Chair (Sleeper) on DiBiase.
+DiBiase applied a "Million Dollar Dream" on Beefcake, who grabbed the ropes.
+He slammed DiBiase's face in the corner and applied a "Barber's Chair" on DiBiase.
 Virgil hopped up on the apron, distracting Beefcake.
 Beefcake released DiBiase from the hold and went after Virgil.
 DiBiase nailed Beefcake from behind to the floor.
 The referee was busy with DiBiase while Virgil pounded on Beefcake, but Beefcake no-sold and chased Virgil.
 DiBiase came from behind and nailed Beefcake.
 The two brawled outside the ring and were counted out, resulting in a no contest.
 They continued to beat each other.

-The fourth match was a tag team match between The Bushwhackers (Bushwhacker Luke and Bushwhacker Butch) and The Fabulous Rougeaus (Jacques Rougeau and Raymond Rougeau).
+The fourth match was a tag team match between The Bushwhackers (Bushwhacker Luke and Bushwhacker Butch) and the Fabulous Rougeaus (Jacques Rougeau and Raymond Rougeau).
 The Bushwhackers grabbed Rougeaus' manager Jimmy Hart's jacket, but Rougeaus caught them and went on the attack.
 Luke and Raymond began the match and Luke missed a fist drop on Raymond, but Luke and Butch hit him a battering ram.
 Luke made the cover, but Jacques came in, and accidentally hit a knee drop on Raymond as he was going to hit Luke, but Luke sidestepped.
 Rougeaus double-teamed Luke for a while as the referee was busy with Butch.
 They kicked Luke in the gut and then celebrated.
 They celebrated too much that Bushwhackers hit Raymond with a battering ram and a rib breaker.
 Luke then pinned Raymond to win the match.